leegilmorecode/serverless-feature-flag/README.md

 # Serverless Feature Flag

-Basic feature flag example using aws app config and the serverless framework
+Basic feature flag example using aws app config and the serverless framework.

+I have discussed this in the following [blog post](https://leejamesgilmore.medium.com/serverless-feature-flags-6e49d534e79f)

 ## Overview